OWASP/API-Security/2019/en/src/0xd0-about-data.md

 The [OWASP Risk Rating Methodology][1] was used to perform he Risk Analysis.
 The scores were discussed and reviewed between the security practitioners.
-For considerations on this matters, please refer to the [API Security Risks][2] section.
+For considerations on these matters, please refer to the [API Security Risks][2] section.

 The first draft of the OWASP API Security Top 10 2019 resulted from a consensus